ripsawridge/site/contents/content/cma/2023/east-glacier-helena.md

 headphones and I think they were fifty bucks, ouch!

-The next night we ate at the same excellent restaurant with Mix Tape and her friend.
+The next night we ate at the same excellent restaurant with Mix Tape and U-Turn.
 It was neat (and rare!) to have dinner with some women roughly our age.
 There aren't that many older folks like us on the trail.
 I might be a snob, but I think we have deeper conversations.
 A table of twenty-somethings is full of stories about very very long days and